Beef Satay Skewers with Peanut Sauce

 "Replace the beef with 3-4 chicken breasts if that's the protein you prefer.
 It's all about technique, not torture!"

 2. Meanwhile, make the peanut sauce.
 Heat half the coconut milk in a saucepan at high heat and add the red curry paste.
 Stir to dissolve and continue cooking at high heat for 10-12 minutes, until the oil from the coconut has risen to the surface.
-Lower heat to medium-high and add the processed peanuts.
+Lower heat to medium-high and add the processed peanuts and peanut butter.
 Stir and add the rest of the coconut milk.
 Bring to bubbling boil.
 Lower heat to medium and add sugar, lemon juice, and fish sauce.
 Cook, stirring occasionally, for 15-20 minutes, until the sauce has thickened somewhat and the oil has returned to the surface.
 Take off the fire and let rest for a half hour.
 Stir to blend oil that has risen to the surface.
 It should be the consistency of thick cream.
 If thicker than that add a couple of tablespoons of water and blend.

 3. When ready to cook the satays, stir the beef in its marinade and then thread each slice onto a skewer, working the skewer in and out of the meat, down the middle of the slice, so that it stays in place during grilling.